pghiuzan/booking-api-grapefruit/README.md

 2. There seems to be a problem using the `tymon/jwt-auth` package in Lumen tests, receiving an error saying `Auth driver [jwt] for guard [api] is not defined.`.
 It works fine when running the application normally.
 3. The login attempts rate limiter could be copied/inherited from Laravel, instead of writing a custom solution for it.
 4. Better documentation for the API
+5. Maybe more validations/constraints are necessary on the resources data

 ## License